mathewgomas-alfred/mathewgomas.io/README.md

 Setting up Development Environment
 ----------------------------------
 You will need Python.
 I have version 3.6.3.
 Make sure to install PIP along with the installation.
 PIP is a manager that is used to install external packages.
 We will use PIP to install Sphinx.
-Sphinx is static site generation tool used for documentation purposes.
+Sphinx is a static site generation tool used for documentation purposes.

 After you install Python bring up a command prompt and type: `python --version`